FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/White Square.md

 The image was transformed from using a lookup table to directly representing each pixel as a shade of gray when the color mode was set to grayscale.
 This enabled for additional grayscale values to be utilized in the picture, revealing the before hidden QR-code.
 This is a form of [steganography](https://en.wikipedia.org/wiki/Steganography).

-When the QR-code is scanned, a note with the flag in plaintext is given.
+When the QR-code is scanned, a note with the flag in plain text is given.

 Flag: **HSAINNOS{SquaringTheCircle}**.